Aughol/CTF-Workshop/linux_install.md

 8. If a screen appears, asking for a Time Zone, select *Eastern*, then click *Continue*.
 9. A list of installation options will appear.
 Select *Guided - Use entire Disk*, then click *Continue*.
 10. There's only one item in the list for installing the OS.
 Select it, then click *Continue*.
-11. Select *All Files in One Partition (Reccomended for New Users)*, then click *Continue*.
+11. Select *All Files in One Partition (recommended for New Users)*, then click *Continue*.
 12. Do not change any of the settings, click *Continue*.
 13. Confirm the Virtual Hard Disk changes by selecting *Yes*.
 Click *Continue*.
-14. The installation will now begin; afterwards, if you have an ISP that requires you to register your devices then select *No*.
-Otherwise, select *Yes* for network downloading.
+14. The installation will now begin; afterwards *Yes* for network downloading.
 15. If you have any proxy info, enter it there.
 If not, leave it blank.
 Click *Continue*.
 16. Select *Yes* to install GRUB, then click *Continue*.
 17. In the next list, there should be only one item besides *Enter Device Manually*.
 Select it (it should look similar to */dev/sda (gibberish)*).
 Click *Continue*.